-The Company has legal personality under Luxembourg Law.
+Neither the Umbrella Fund nor any Fund has legal personality under Luxembourg law.
 Each Fund shall be treated as a separate entity for purposes of segregating income, expenses, assets, and liabilities.
-Each Fund is only liable for its own debts and obligations.
-The liability of any Shareholder is limited to the Shares it holds in a Fund.
+The assets of each Fund constitute the joint co-proprietorship between the Unitholders in the Fund because the Unitholders of a Fund beneficially own the assets of the Fund.
+Each Fund is only liable for its own debts and obligations, and the liability of any Unitholder is limited to the Units it holds in a Fund without prejudice to the liability provisions contained in the Account Opening Agreement.